-- Lump sum payments by unapproved funds must be reflected under code 3907 on the IRP5/IT3(a). - Unclaimed benefits prior to 1 March 2009 and in terms of the provisions of General Note 35 (GN35 is available on the SARS website www.sars.gov.za) must be reflected under code 3909 on the IRP5/IT3(a). - Retirement lump sum benefits paid according to paragraph (eA) of the definition of gross income in section 1 must be reflected under code 3614 on the IRP5/IT3(a).
-These type of benefits include: - A member of a public sector fund who transfer from a Pension Fund to a Provident Fund while the member remains effectively in the employment of the same employer; - Any amount which has become payable to the member of a public sector fund or is being utilised to redeem a debt while the member remains effectively in the employment of the same employer.
+- Lump sum payments by unapproved funds must be reflected under code 3907 on the IRP5/IT3(a) certificate. - Unclaimed benefits with date of accrual prior to 1 March 2009 and in terms of the provisions of General Note 35 must be reflected under code 3909 on the IRP5/IT3(a) certificate. - Retirement lump sum benefits paid according to paragraph (eA) of the definition of gross income in section 1 must be reflected under code 3614 on the IRP5/IT3(a) certificate.
+These types of benefits include: - A member of a public sector fund who transfer from a Pension Fund to a Provident Fund while the member remains effectively in the employment of the same employer; - Any amount which has become payable to the member of a public sector fund or is being utilised to redeem a debt while the member remains effectively in the employment of the same employer.

-Lump sum payments in respect of involuntary termination of employment
+Lump sum payments in respect of termination of employment (retrenchment)

-- Lump sum payments accruing after 28 February 2009 from a Pension or Provident Fund in respect of termination of services per sub par.
-2(1)(a)((ii)(AA) or (BB) of the Second Schedule of the Income Tax Act (e.g. retrenchment) must be reflected under code 3915 on the IRP5/IT3(a). - Lump Sum payments accruing before 1 March 2009 must be dealt with as prescribed for "lump sum payments in respect of withdrawal".
+- Lump sum payments accruing after 28 February 2009 from a Pension or Provident Fund in respect of termination of services per subpar.
+2(1)(a)((ii)(AA) or (BB) of the Second Schedule to the Income Tax Act (e.g. retrenchment) must be reflected under code 3915 on the IRP5/IT3(a) certificate. - Lump Sum payments due to retrenchment accruing before 1 March 2009 must be dealt with as withdrawal benefit and the average rate in terms of section 5(10) of the Income Tax Act is applicable.
+Either source code 3902 or 3904 must be used.

-- The TAX portion according to the relevant tax directive must be reflected as follows: - Under code 4102 if the lump sum payment is reflected under code 3902, 3903, 3904, 3905, 3907, 3908, 3909 or 3614; - Under code 4115 if the lump sum payment is reflected under code 3915, 3920 or 3921.
+- The tax portion according to the relevant tax directive must be reflected as follows: - Under code 4102 if the lump sum payment is reflected under code 3902, 3903, 3904, 3905, 3907, 3908, 3909 or 3614; - Under code 4115 if the lump sum payment is reflected under code 3915, 3920 or 3921.

-14.5 LUMP SUMS BY EMPLOYERS - SEVERANCE BENEFITS
+12.5 LUMP SUMS BY EMPLOYERS - SEVERANCE BENEFITS

-Severance benefit definition in section 1

-Gross income definition in Section 1 Paragraph 9(3) of the 4th Schedule Section 10(1)(gl)
+Definition of "Severance benefit" in section 1 Definition of "Gross income" in section 1 Paragraph 9(3) of the Fourth Schedule